Can Babies Have Pesto?

 Introduction

-Most pesto sauces are fine to introduce to your baby's diet as soon as they start weaning, but there are some risk factors to take into account.
+Most pesto sauces are fine to introduce to your baby's diet as soon as they start weaning, but some risk factors must be taken into account.

 Non-standard sauces

-There are so many variations of the traditional basil pesto that it is impossible to give every single one the "OK" when it comes to feeding it to your baby.
+There are so many variations of the traditional basil pesto that it is impossible to give every single one the "OK" when feeding it to your baby.
 However, there are some key things to look out for:

 Texture